Drum Brake Tools

 Brake Drum Adjuster Tool

 This is the tool to remove and install drum brake retainer springs.
-They are also known as a brake spring compressor tool.
-Another way to compress and remove the springs is with needle nose pliers, but this inexpensive tool makes the job quick and easy.
+They are also known as brake shoe hold-down tools.

 Brake Drum Puller